CJMobileApps/weather-android-2023/README.md

 # Weather

 This is an Android app that displays the current weather.
-Uses [OpenWeather](https://openweathermap.org/) APIs
+Uses [OpenWeather](https://openweathermap.org/) APIs.

 Build Tools & Versions Used
 ----